BUB2020/bubble/README.md

 * Mining Method: get extra ETH as a reward by staking your ETH.

-* Staking Limit per Round: 1-15 ETH
+* Staking Limit per Round: Above 1 ETH

-* Mine Owner Level: The one who stake 1-5 ETH is the LV1, the 6-10 ETH is the LV2, and the 11-15 ETH is the LV3.
+* Mine Owner Level: The one who stake 1-5 ETH is the LV1, the 6-10 ETH is the LV2, and above 11 ETH is the LV3.

 * Basic ROI : 0.3% per day, APY 109.5%